laurentperrinet/laurentperrinet.github.io/content/post/2020-06-30_phd-position/index.md

 The thesis will be carried out in the team "NEuronal OPerations in visual TOpographic maps" (NeOpTo) within the [Institut de Neurosciences de la Timone](http://www.int.univ-amu.fr/?lang=en) in [Marseille](https://en.wikipedia.org/wiki/Marseille), a welcoming and lively town by the Mediterranean sea in the south of France.
 The research team is led by F. Chavane (DR2, CNRS) and currently hosts 4 permanent staff, 3 post-docs and 4 PhD students.
 The research themes of the team are focused on neuronal operations within visual cortical maps.
 Indeed, along the cortical hierarchy, low-level features such as the position and orientation of the visual stimulus (but also auditory tone, somatosensory touch, etc...) but also higher-level features (such as faces, viewpoints of objects, etc...) are represented topographically on the cortical surface.

 This work will be conducted in direct collaboration with [Jean Martinet](http://i3s.unice.fr/jmartinet/en) who will co-supervise the thesis.
-We will develop these algorithms in collaboration with [Ryad Benosman](https://scholar.google.fr/citations?user=_ZTFUooAAAAJ&hl=fr) (Université Pierre et Marie Curie) and [Stéphane Viollet](https://scholar.google.com/citations?user=iIGoymcAAAAJ) (équipe biorobotique, Institut des Sciences du Mouvement).
+We will develop these algorithms in collaboration with [Ryad Benosman](https://scholar.google.fr/citations?user=_ZTFUooAAAAJ&hl=fr) (Université Pierre et Marie Curie) and [Stephane Viollet](https://scholar.google.com/citations?user=iIGoymcAAAAJ) (équipe biorobotique, Institut des Sciences du Mouvement).

 ## FR: Description du sujet de thèse